 Maximize asset visibility no matter how dispersed your operations, or how complex your supply chain

-Keeping track of your assets can be challenging, especially for organizations with multiple locations and dispersed operations.
-You need to be able to track every point in your assets’ journeys.
+Keeping track of your company’s assets can be challenging, especially for organizations with multiple locations and dispersed operations, or when unplanned events disrupt normal supply chain operations.
+In these situations, you need to be able to track every point in your assets’ journey.
 Not doing so can create negative consequences for workflow, payroll, customer satisfaction, brand reputation and your bottom line.

 Previous sensor-based technology, like RFID tags and data loggers, were a good first step but had limitations.
 RFID was expensive and took a long time to set up and program.
 Additionally, readability was inconsistent because certain substances, like metals and liquids, could interfere with transmission.
 Data loggers weren’t designed to track enough information and recorded only what happened to products at journey’s end, with none of the conditions along the way.